The church’s role in Health and Pastoral Care Ministry

 Become a member or a subscriber and receive the short eBook called ‘The Faith Community Nurse role is an important function of church ministry’.
 It covers why the church needs a health and healing ministry, a Christian perspective on health, some links between faith and health, and a brief Christian history of nursing.
-You will also receive a monthly email update with extra resources, and the extensive Whole Health newsletter delivered to you inbox three times per year.
+You will also receive a monthly email update with extra resources, and the extensive Whole Health Magazine delivered to you inbox three times per year.
 Membership provides additional benefits at a low costs and support the work of AFCNA in making resources available.

 Complete the FREE online Introduction to Health and Care Ministry course – expected to be released in October 2019 – (click here to sign up to the mailing to stay in the loop or go on the waiting list be contacting us click here)

 - MP Donahue, Nursing the finest art: An illustrated history, Mosby, St Louis, 1985.

 - JE Olson, One ministry, many roles: Deacons and Deaconesses throughout the centuries.
 Concordia, St Louis, 1992.

 - A van Loon, Developing a Model of Faith Community Nursing in the Australian Context, Unpublished doctoral dissertation, Flinders University, Adelaide, 2000.

 This information was developed from the doctoral dissertation of Antonia van Loon, founder of the Australian Faith Community Nurses Association and is used with her permission.